NixOS/rfcs/rfcs/0000-rfc-process.md

 the Nix ecosystem.
 What constitutes a "substantial" change is evolving based on community norms, but may include the following.

-  - Any semantic or syntactic change to the language that is not a bugfix.
+* Any semantic or syntactic change to the language that is not a bugfix
-  - Removing language features
+* Removing language features
-  - Big restructuring of nixpkgs
+* Big restructuring of nixpkgs
-  - Expansions to the scope of nixpkgs (new arch, major subprojects, ...)
+* Expansions to the scope of nixpkgs (new arch, major subprojects, ...)
-  - Introduction of new interfaces or functions
+* Introduction of new interfaces or functions
-  - A controversial change
+* A controversial change

 Some changes do not require an RFC:

-  - Adding, updating and removing packages in nixpkgs
+* Adding, updating and removing packages in nixpkgs
-  - Fixing security updates and bugs that don't break interfaces
+* Fixing security updates and bugs that don't break interfaces

 If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to